• Skip to primary navigation

 • Feedback

-We used raw, unsalted peanuts to make ours and keep it as a healthy peanut butter.
+We used raw, unsalted peanuts to make our homemade peanut butter recipe and keep it as a healthy peanut butter.
 However if you like a salty peanut butter, then you could use salted peanuts, or just add a pinch of salt.

 You can use this method of making nut butter to any nuts or seeds, or even a mixture of nut and seeds.
 We make pecan, cashew, almond and pistachio butter this way, as well as sunflower seed butter.